SebastianCardona-P/AREP-TALLER3/README.md

-# Web Framework for REST Services and Static File Management - AREP Workshop 2
+# MicroFramework Spring Boot - AREP Workshop 3

 A comprehensive web framework built in Java that enables developers to create REST services using lambda functions and manage static files efficiently.
 This project enhances the basic HTTP server from Workshop 1 by converting it into a fully functional web framework for backend development.